liambll/blog-archive/_posts/2017-06-03-overview-techniques.markdown

 ## [Statistics](/blog//overview-statistics/)
 "Statistics is a branch of mathematics that deals with the collection, analysis, interpretation, presentation, and organization of data."
 The main focus of Statistical Analysis is interpretation.
+* Model parameters need to be learned based on data
+* Assumptions about data are defined

 Examples:
 * An e-commerce company has several alternative designs for its new web product.
 The company wants to find out which design would have more customer click rate.